lfe/lfe/doc/source/lfe.1.md

 Print/prettyprint a value to full depth.

+**(pwd)**

+Print the current working directory.

 **(regs)**

-Print information about the currently running processes in the system.
+Print information about the registered processes in the system.

 **(: c Command Arg ...)**